Ankita-agarwal2301/Learning_Angular/AngularLogin/README.md

 - Login page is made
 - which allows user to enter user name and password
 - and then validates them
+- Login successfull --> dashboard.html

+- used authentication server to check is username is admin and paasword is password , , then allows user to login
+- used routing guard to check if only authenticated users are allowed to login and see dashboard page.

 Notes: